6 people accuse Diddy of sexual assault in new lawsuits, including man who was 16 at the time

-NEW YORK (AP) — Sean "Diddy" Combs was hit Monday with a new wave of lawsuits accusing him of raping women, sexually assaulting men and molesting a 16-year-old boy — the first time he's been sued by a person alleging they were abused as a minor.
+NEW YORK (AP) — Sean "Diddy" Combs was hit Monday with a new wave of lawsuits accusing him of raping women, sexually assaulting men and molesting a 16-year-old boy.

-At least six lawsuits were filed against the hip-hop mogul in federal court in Manhattan, adding to a growing list of legal claims against the indicted hip-hop mogul, all of which he has denied.
+At least six lawsuits were filed against Combs in federal court in Manhattan, adding to a growing list of legal claims against the indicted hip-hop mogul, all of which he has denied.
 The lawsuits were filed anonymously to protect the identities of the accusers, two by women identified as Jane Does and four by men identified as John Does.

 Some of the Does, echoing others who've accused Combs in recent months, allege that he used his fame and the promise of potential stardom to entice victims to lavish parties or drug-fueled hangouts where he then assaulted them.
 Some allege that he beat or drugged them.
 Others say he threatened to kill them if they didn’t do as he pleased or if they spoke out against him.

-Note: This story has been corrected to show that the party celebrating Biggie Smalls was in 1995, not 2005, according to a lawsuit filed Monday.
-This story was first published on Oct.
-14, 2024.
-It was updated on Oct.
-15, 2024, to correct that Monday was not the first time Combs had been sued by a person alleging they were abused by a minor.
-Combs was accused of sexually abusing a person under the age of 18 in a previous lawsuit filed last year.